ngaskill/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/16-screens-android-troubleshooting-faq.markdown

 ## Best Practices [](id=best-practices)

-Before delving into specific issues, you should first make sure that you have the latest tools installed and know where to get additional help if you need it.
+Before investigating specific issues, you should first make sure that you have the latest tools installed and know where to get additional help if you need it.
 You should use the latest Android API level, with the latest version of Android Studio.
 Although Screens *can* work with Eclipse ADT or manual Gradle builds, Android Studio is the preferred IDE.

-If you're having trouble using Liferay Screens, it may help to investigate the sample apps developed by Liferay.
-These are listed here:
+If you're having trouble with Liferay Screens, it may help to investigate the sample apps developed by Liferay.
+Both serve as good examples of how to use Screenlets and Views:

 - [Westeros Bank](https://github.com/liferay/liferay-screens/tree/master/android/samples/bankofwesteros)
 - [Test App](https://github.com/liferay/liferay-screens/tree/master/android/samples/test-app)

-Both serve as good examples of how to use Screenlets and Views.

 If you get stuck, you can post your question on our [forum](https://www.liferay.com/community/forums/-/message_boards/category/42706063).